mtkirby/mkrecon/README.md

 - OpenVAS scan (if you have it configured)
 - ncrack and brutespray on auth services found during nmap scan
 - hydra on ftp, telnet, ssh, mssql, mysql, smb, postgres, vnc on whatever port(s) they are on
+- try leaked ssh private keys on all ports running ssh
 - dirb with multiple dictionaries on all web service ports
 - spider the discovered dirb urls
 - hydra on discovered web directories that require auth (code 401)